Vagabond Ski Club - Information for Prospective Members

 The only difference between a member holding one or 2 debentures is the capital levy.
 There is no distinction concerning access to bookings or discounts.

 Members have a preferential booking period, after which the club accepts bookings from non-members.
-The initial part of the members' period has a room limit mainly to ensure school holidays are accessible for the members' immediate family.
+The initial part of the members' period has a room limit for the July school holidays.

 Balloting (eg for busy school holiday periods) has not been needed for many years.